Logging data

 How to log data

-You can log data in different ways.
-Measurements can be stored with the AutoDisk function to the TiePie TPS file format.
+Measurements can also be stored with the AutoDisk function to the TiePie TPS file format.
 In TPS files the data as well as the instrument settings are stored.
 Below you can read more about the auto disk function.

 It is also possible to automatically store data to other file formats, such as Matlab data files (.MAT), binary files (.BIN), Comma Separated Values files (.CSV) and Wave audio files (.WAV) with the DiskWriter sink.
 This object can store 'normal' oscilloscope measurements, as well as streaming measurements.
 Below you can read more about using the disk writer.